OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

     }
     ```

-- The `SendCandidateDetailsMessage` method creates and Adaptive card showcasing many capabilities of Adaptive cards.

 1. Press **F5** to compile, create the package and start the debugger.
 Since the manifest file has not changed, there is no need to re-uploaded the app.

-1. In a channel with the bot added, @ mention the bot with the command **schedule interview John Smith 0F812D01**.
-(The name and id specified do not matter, but the command must have at least 5 words.)
+1. In a channel with the bot added, @ mention the bot with the command **schedule John Smith 0F812D01**.
+(The name and id specified do not matter, but the command must have 4 words.)

 1. The bot will display a card with a date picker.